MightyMedia/Mighty-Form-Validator/README.md

 #### Field options

 For each form field you can choose which validators to run and set some options per validator.
 With the data-attribute `data-validators` you can select the validators you want to run on the form field.
-Multiple validators are seperated with a comma (NO SPACES).
+Multiple validators are separated with a comma (NO SPACES).

 __Example:__
 ```HTML